nicolagulmini/spaan/README.md

 SPAAN accuracy 83.06 %
 ```

+## Brief discussion

+Despite I used higher dimensional features than the original spaan model (but less epochs), the results are still comparable.
+This proofs that the choices of the original authors are thoughtful and reasoned.
+Further changes and additions can be made.

 ## Unknown symbols

 I decided not to handle the unknown symbols because this program can be used by biologists in reverse vaccinology pipelines in which the probability of a protein to be an adhesine could change significantly the result, and if a protein has an unknown symbol it is already a bad candidate for vaccines production: how can you produce a vaccine with a protein without knowing it?